Home » Chilean Rose Tarantula, Behavior, Care, Habitat, Diet, Facts

 Habitat for Tarantula

-The natural habitat of Rose tarantula is high desert and these are the burrowing species of tarantula.
+The natural habitat of the Rose tarantula is the high desert, and these are the burrowing species of tarantula.
 The enclosure of the tarantula should replicate the natural environment with adequate temperature and humidity levels.

 A glass or plastic terrarium of nearly 10-gallon capacity with a deep layer of substrate should be used for adult tarantulas and a small container is preferred for spiderlings and baby tarantulas.